2023 ACC Men's Under-19 Premier Cup

 The ACC Men's Under-19 Premier Cup 2023 was a cricket tournament which took place in October 2023.
-It was the third edition of the ACC Men's Under-19 Premier Cup, a qualifying event for the 2023 ACC Under-19 Asia Cup, and was hosted by Malaysia.
+It was the inaugural edition of the ACC Men's Under-19 Premier Cup, a qualifying event for the 2023 ACC Under-19 Asia Cup, and was hosted by Malaysia.
 Sixteen teams competed to get three qualification spots.
 In a rain-affected final, Nepal defeated UAE by 19 runs under the DLS method.